wix-incubator/ui-autotools/packages/schema-extract/README.md

 ## Creating a custom linker

-(Note: **At the moment we don't export the SchemaLinker class**.
-We will either export it or add a function that receives an extractor and returns a linker)
+**Note**: **At the moment we don't export the SchemaLinker class**.
+We will either export it or add a function that receives an extractor and returns a linker

 Using `createLinker` creates a typescript based linker, but the linker is not limited only to typescript.
 When creating a new linker class, the linker receives an extractor object:
 ```